semrush/intergalactic/website/docs/components/feedback/feedback.md

 #### Error at backend

 - If the error occurred upon sending, we show the message instead of the block with `mailto`.
-- If `mailto` already exists, we change its colour into red and replace the message text.
+- If `mailto` already exists, we change its color into red and replace the message text.

 Text for the notice in such case: `Your message has not been sent.
 Please try again or contact us at at {mail address}`.